bcicen/ctop/README.md

 sudo chmod +x /usr/local/bin/ctop
 ```

+`ctop` is also available for Arch in the [AUR](https://aur.archlinux.org/packages/ctop/)

 ## Usage

-ctop requires no arguments and will configure itself using the `DOCKER_HOST` environment variable
+`ctop` requires no arguments and will configure itself using the `DOCKER_HOST` environment variable
 ```bash
 export DOCKER_HOST=tcp://127.0.0.1:4243
 ctop